ogecko/alpaca-benro-polaris/docs/betatest.md

 [Home](../README.md) | [Hardware Guide](./hardware.md) | [Installation Guide](./installation.md) | [Using Stellarium](./stellarium.md) | [Using Nina](./nina.md) | [Troubleshooting](./troubleshooting.md) | [FAQ](./faq.md)

+# Beta Testing
+## Beta Testing Guidelines
+* Document the test environment, focus areas annd results in [docs/betatest.md](./betatest.md).
+* Try to perform real world use case tests as well as load and performance tests.
+* Keep a record of what tests you perform and the results
+* Report any issues noticed as issues in Github
+* Try to reproduce and document steps to reproduce, isolate what is causing the issue, diagnose yourself if you can.
+* Test the documentation where possible, if its missing help author or improve them.
+* Confirm you will send a final summary of Beta testing feedback to me by 17 Sep, so we have time to address any issues.
+* Confirm you will not share any pre-release code or docs with others.

+## Confirmed Beta Testers
+* David Morrison (PCCGG) - Dark site testing of mini-PC, Canon R5, Stellarium, ConformU, Nina
+* Vladimir Vyskocil (PCCGG) - for the MacOS testing and support for example, and Raspberry Pi maybe.
+ZWO ASI 585 MC
+* Spiderx01 (William S) (PCCG) - SurfacePC, Mini-PC
+* 5x5Stuido (John H) (PCCGG) - Happy to beta test,, Pentax K1 - Nikon Z6 - android (Confirmed added to Github)
+* bakermanz (RBA) (PCCGG) - So if you need a Beta tester for Mac, please feel free to give me a shout.
+Mac (using Codeweaver's Crossover)
+* Ladislav (Ladi S) (PCCGG) - I am happy to help with Beta testing on Mac OS.
+* saltyminty (Mingyang W) (PCCGG) -  I was wondering if I could join the alpaca beta testing?
+* hqureshi79 (Humayun Q) (Kickstarter)- would love to join beta testing.
+* Chris-F2024 -

+## Potential Beta Testers
+* Charles Thomas (PCCGG) - Glad to be a beta tester.
+(Messenger DM 1/9)
+* Vasilis Triantafyllou (PCCGG) - Count me in!
+Could also help with beta testing (Messenger DM 2/9)
+* Craig Bobchin (PCCGG) - I am willing to help beta test.
+I have a Pentax K-1 as my main camera.
+* Steve Everitt (PCCGG) - I also shoot with Pentax cameras and am happy to assist with any beta testing.
+I live in Lanzarote so get a lot more opportunity than most.
+* Richard Healey (PCCGG) - Nice concept, happy to buy you several coffees and will beta test the hell out of your work.
+(Messenger DM 2/9)
+* @PdTCH (Youtube)  - will sing up for the kickstarter and let u know for betatesting

+## Potential Followup
+* Ian Morgan - Pentax
+* Pratik Patel - SW Development (Messenger DM 1/9)
+* Florian Fortin - Nina user, Travel (Messenger DM 1/9)

 # Beta Test Results Summary

 # jdm5001 (DM)